-❖ My lease has an existing lock on the gate.
+\ My lease has an existing lock on the gate.
 How do I know if it is a Weyerhaeuser lock and how do I obtain a key?

 Weyerhaeuser does not provide keys to its locks.
 Clubs should provide their own locks.
 All locks belonging to a hunting club must be painted "blaze" orange.
-When feasible, locate your lock as far away as possible from the Weyerhaeuser lock on the chain which secures the gate.
+If your gate happens to have a chain, locate your lock as far away as possible from the Weyerhaeuser lock.
 This will minimize the likelihood that one party bypasses the other party's lock.
+Check with your lease manager to know the position and type of lock Weyerhaeuser uses in your area.